 I feel your pain, but yes — that’s exactly what I’m telling you.

-A book fair is setup to showcase the great world of books.
+A book fair is set up to showcase the great world of books.
 That junk they are buying is part of this great world and why they love it!
 Let them enjoy it!

 Plus $5 or $10 won’t make or break you most of the time.
-Beside, I spent the whole entire afternoon playing with their invisible ink and created some dope memories with my kids because of it.
+Besides, I spent the whole entire afternoon playing with their invisible ink and created some dope memories with my kids because of it.
 You can’t beat that.

-But don’t go broke
+But don’t go broke at book fairs

 This by far was the hardest lesson I had to learn.
 I’m a sucker!
 I can’t be around kids that are sad or don’t feel like they are a part of something big like a book fair.
 All I kept thinking was that some parents really sucked.